How To Change A Single Member LLC To Multi Member? (Guide)

 3. Identify and Bring in New Members

 Identify potential new members who will join the LLC.
-Consider individuals or entities that align with the LLC's goals and objectives.

 Add new members by executing membership interest transfer agreements and updating the ownership structure.